pommevilla/MetaFunPrimer/docs/source/Support.rst

 .. _A1:

-A. ``check_reqs.sh`` checks that the program is callable via the output of `hash <program>`.
-If you've created an alias for one of the programs, then the `hash` function will report that the program isn't callable.
-If you are certain that calling the program on the command line works, then you can continue running the variuos `mfp` programs.
+A. ``check_reqs.sh`` checks that the program is callable via the output of ``hash <program>``.
+If you've created an alias for one of the programs, then the ``hash`` function will report that the program isn't callable.
+If you are certain that calling the program on the command line works, then you can continue running the various ``MetaFunPrimer`` programs.
 However, it is recommended for this pipeline to remove these aliases.

 Contact